Prosthesis

-A person who has undergone an amputation is sometimes referred to as an amputee, however, this term may be offensive.
+A person who has undergone an amputation is sometimes referred to as an amputee.
 Rehabilitation for someone with an amputation is primarily coordinated by a physiatrist as part of an inter-disciplinary team consisting of physiatrists, prosthetists, nurses, physical therapists, and occupational therapists.
 Prostheses can be created by hand or with computer-aided design (CAD), a software interface that helps creators design and analyze the creation with computer-generated 2-D and 3-D graphics as well as analysis and optimization tools.

 Types

 A person's prosthetic device should be designed and assembled to meet their individual appearance and functional needs.
 Depending on personal circumstances, co-morbidities, budget or health insurance coverage, and access to medical care, decisions may need to balance aesthetics and function.
 In addition, for some individuals, a myoelectric device, a body-powered device, or an activity-specific device may be appropriate options.
 The person's future goals and vocational aspirations and potential capabilities may help them choose between one or more devices.